 - Cardiac troponins T and I are highly sensitive and specific for cardiac damage.
 Troponin I and T are of equal clinical value.

 - Serum levels increase within 3-12 hours from the onset of chest pain, peak at 24-48 hours, and return to baseline over 5-14 days.

 - Troponin levels may not be detectable for six hours after the onset of myocardial cell injury.
 The most sensitive early marker for myocardial infarction is myoglobin.

-- The risk of death from an acute coronary syndrome (ACS) is directly related to troponin level and patients with no detectable troponins have a good short-term prognosis.
+- The risk of death from an ACS is directly related to troponin level and patients with no detectable troponins have a good short-term prognosis.

 - Elevated troponin levels can occur in patients without an ACS and are associated with adverse outcomes in many other clinical situations, including congestive heart failure, sepsis, acute pulmonary embolism and chronic kidney disease.
 Other cardiac causes include myocarditis and aortic dissection.